 The Teachers' Retirement System prepares its financial statements using the accrual basis of accounting.
 For the purposes of measuring the Net Pension Liability, deferred inflows of resources and deferred outflows of resources related to pensions, pension expense, information about the fiduciary net position of the Teachers' Retirement System (TRS) and additions to/deductions from TRS's fiduciary net position have been determined on the same accrual basis as they are reported by TRS.
-For this purpose, plan contributions are recognized as of employer payroll paid dates and benefit payments and refunds are recognized when due and payable in accordance with the benefit terms.
-Investments are reported at fair value.
+For this purpose, plan contributions are recognized as of employer payroll paid dates and benefit payments and refunds are reported at fair value.
 TRS adheres to all applicable Governmental Accounting Standards Board (GASB) statements.